-1 Introduction
+1 INTRODUCTION

-Human conceptual knowledge supports many capabilities spanning perception, production and reasoning [32].
-A signature of this knowledge is its productivity and generality: the internal models and representations that people develop can be applied flexibly to new tasks with little or no training experience [25].
+Human conceptual knowledge supports many capabilities spanning perception, production and reasoning [37].
+A signature of this knowledge is its productivity and generality: the internal models and representations that people develop can be applied flexibly to new tasks with little or no training experience [30].
 Another distinctive characteristic of human conceptual knowledge is the way that it interacts with raw signals: people learn new concepts directly from raw, high-dimensional sensory data, and they identify instances of known concepts embedded in similarly complex stimuli.
-A central challenge is developing machines with human-like conceptual capabilities.
+A central challenge is developing machines with these human-like conceptual capabilities.

 Engineering efforts have embraced two distinct paradigms: symbolic models for capturing structured knowledge, and neural network models for capturing nonparametric statistical relationships.
-Symbolic models are well-suited for representing the causal and compositional processes behind perceptual observations, providing explanations akin to people's intuitive theories [33].
-Quintessential examples include accounts of concept learning as program induction [12, 41, 24, 14, 4, 23].
+Symbolic models are well-suited for representing the causal and compositional processes behind perceptual observations, providing explanations akin to people's intuitive theories [38].
+Quintessential examples include accounts of concept learning as program induction [13, 46, 29, 15, 4, 28].
 Symbolic programs provide a language for expressing causal and compositional structure, while probabilistic modeling offers a means of learning programs and expressing additional conceptual knowledge through priors.
-The Bayesian Program Learning (BPL) framework [24], for example, provides a dictionary of simple sub-part primitives for generating handwritten character concepts, and symbolic relations that specify how to combine sub-parts into parts (strokes) and parts into whole character concepts.
-These abstractions support inductive reasoning and flexible generalization to a range of tasks [24].
+The Bayesian Program Learning (BPL) framework [29], for example, provides a dictionary of simple sub-part primitives for generating handwritten character concepts, and symbolic relations that specify how to combine sub-parts into parts (strokes) and parts into whole character concepts.
+These abstractions support inductive reasoning and flexible generalization to a range of different tasks, utilizing a single conceptual representation [29].